-PCS has been informed by the Seller that the origination process is made by the Seller through Tulp Hypotheken B.V., acting as "Mortgage Loan Negotiator and Servicing and Servicing Agreement".
+PCS has been informed by the Seller that the origination process is made by the Seller through Tulp Hypotheken B.V., acting as "Mortgage Loan Negotiator and Servicer" under a "Mortgage Loan Negotiation and Servicing Agreement" (see relevant definition in Section 9).
 Such agreement provides the undertaking of the Mortgage Loan Negotiator to negotiate Mortgage Loans on behalf of and in the name of the Seller.
-All Mortgage Loans negotiated by the Mortgage Loan Negotiator shall meet the relevant underwriting criteria and shall be negotiated and originated on behalf of the Seller in accordance with a "Mortgage Loan Negotiation Manual" and any applicable laws, rules and regulations regarding the offering of credit (aanbieden van krediet).
+The Seller confirmed to PCS that all Mortgage Loans negotiated by the Mortgage Loan Negotiator shall meet the relevant underwriting criteria and shall be negotiated and originated on behalf of the Seller in accordance with a "Mortgage Loan Negotiation Manual" and any applicable laws, rules and regulations regarding the offering of credit (aanbieden van krediet).

-In this respect see also the statement in Section 3.4 (Seller), confirming that: << The Seller has delegated all administrative activities regarding the offering, the review and acceptance for mortgages to Tulp Hypotheken B.V., who in its turn, has delegated part of such administrative activities regarding the offering, the review and acceptance for mortgages to Stater.>>
+In this respect see also the statement in Section 3.4 (Seller), confirming that: << The Seller has delegated all administrative activities regarding the offering, the review and acceptance for mortgages to Tulp Hypotheken B.V., who in its turn, has delegated part of such administrative activities regarding the offering, the review and acceptance for mortgages to Stater.>>.

-See also Section 3.5 (Servicer, Sub-Servicer and Delegate Sub-Servicers).>>.
+See also Section 3.5 (Servicer, Sub-Servicer and Delegate Sub-Servicers).